 Get a Free Mailgun Account: here is where you will receive your

 Get a Free Heroku Account: Once you get your account, create a new app and install the free redistogo add-on.
 If you’re new to Heroku, you can visit the Heroku Getting Started page for all the info on setting up your account.
 In our example, we will call our app

 An email address where you will forward your SMS messages.
 In our example we will use

-- Get the sample code: download the sample code (https://github.com/plivo/apps/tree/master/plivomessenger) for the app.
+Download the sample code (https://github.com/plivo/apps/tree/master/plivomessenger) for the app.
 Here, we will use Git.

-- Git push the app to Heroku: if you’re not familiar with Git, Pro Git is a free online resource covering all of Git.
+If you’re not familiar with Git, Pro Git is a free online resource covering all of Git.

 Your Email-to-SMS gateway will first require you to configure your Plivo Credentials.
 You can set these config variables in Heroku using your console.
 Check out Heroku’s variable configuration tutorial if you need help.

 Use any of your Plivo phone numbers found on your Numbers tab in the Plivo Dashboard to